 Does Elderberry Work for Colds?

-A randomized, double-blind placebo-controlled clinical trial of 312 economy class passengers travelling from Australia to an overseas destination assessed the effects of treatment with Black Elder extract on cold episodes, duration, and symptoms .
+A randomized, double-blind, placebo-controlled clinical trial of 312 economy class passengers traveling from Australia to an overseas destination assessed the effects of treatment with Black Elder extract on cold episodes, duration, and symptoms .

 More cold episodes were seen to occur in participants in the placebo group than in the elderberry extract group.
 Participants in the placebo group also had a significantly longer duration of cold episode days, with more reported symptoms – indicating that Black Elder extract significantly reduced cold duration and severity in these air travelers.

 In 2019, a meta-analysis was carried out to quantify the effects of Black Elder supplementation on upper respiratory infections .
 In a total of 180 participants, supplementation was found to significantly reduce upper respiratory symptoms due to viral infections, suggesting that Black Elder might be an effective and safer alternative to prescription drugs for upper respiratory infections.

 In a review article, scientists at Natural Standard Research Collaboration (NSRC), which evaluates natural therapies, assessed the results of three human trials on elderberries involving a total of 151 patients taking syrups or lozenges .
 In their assessment, the NSRC scientists gave the berry a grade of “B” denoting “good scientific evidence” for treatment of the flu, but stated that more research was needed.

 Outlier Study Finds No Benefit